How to Improve Your Service Department

 Protect your business along the way

-One of the key parts of integrating texting in your business is the ability to share images or videos.
+One of the key parts of integrating texting in your business is the ability to share images.
 Documenting the service process will keep your business protected.

 Whether it's a confirmation to head a different direction on a repair or sending an image of damage that you might have found, images make it easier to get your point across and provide a type of documentation that phone calls just can’t.